 Eligibility: Full-time faculty or staff

 The James O’Hanlon Award honors an academic leader who has demonstrated exceptional abilities to lead, serve, inspire, and collaborate on the academic goals of the University.
 The award is named for Dr. James O’Hanlon, who has effectively served the University in academic leadership positions since 1982.
-Awardees will be recognized at the University Honors Convocation in April.
+Awardees will be recognized at The Laurels award reception in April.

 Honors a leader with integrity in academic business matters